PilotProgrammer/image-directory-diff/README.md

 For video files only, the video duration is compared.
 For image files only, the resolution is compared.

 With 4 directories provided, the program will output the deltas between each of the pairs of directories.
-You should get (n-1)! comparisons, like the following, which accounts for comparisons between all the directories:
+You should get nCr = n! / r! * (n - r)! = 6 comparisons, like the following (4 directories, choose 2), which accounts for comparisons between all the directories:
 * A to B
 * A to C
 * A to D